fidhaah1-spec/Calculator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Code of Conduct

+This project has adopted the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 ## Support

 If you have any questions or need support, please open an issue on the [GitHub repository](https://github.com/fidhaah1-spec/Calculator/issues).